magomimmo/modern-cljs/README.md

 ## [Tutorial 2 - Browser CLJS REPL (bREPL)][6]

-Set up a browser connected CLJS REPL (bRepl) using an external http-server.
+Set up a browser-connected CLJS REPL (bRepl) using an external http-server.

 ## [Tutorial 3 - Ring and Compojure][7]